onginnovations/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

 **Slate**: The Slate prefab offers a thin window for displaying 2D content such as text and images.
 It also includes a grabbable title bar and the ability to close the window.

-This section walks you through implementation of both the hand menu and the slate.
+This section walks you through the implementation of both the hand menu and the slate.

 1. From your project window, navigate to **Assets** > **MR_RetailShowroom** > **Prefab** and add the **HandMenuCanvas** prefab to the hierarchy window.
 From the same folder, add the **FeatureSlateCanvas** prefab to the hierarchy window.